B-Kiraly/Benndots-HGengine-ROMhack/README.md

 ## Level Up Learnsets (My changes)

 I've gone through and edited many Pokemon.
-A large number of the Pokemon species intended to be present in the game have received extensive updates to their learnsets.
-However, many still haven't been touched and need to be overhauled (as of October 2024).
+As of early November, most of the Pokemon species intended to be present in the game have received extensive updates to their learnsets.
+However, a decent number still haven't been touched and need to be overhauled (as of October 2024).

 Few to no Pokemon in the game should possess any moves that aren't currently implemented in HG-engine.
+A select few moves in some movesets may lack animations but their effects should still work in battle.
+Not ideal, but they should still be functional.

-### The Pokemon that I have reworked heavily (Incomplete list):
+### The Pokemon evolution lines that I have not yet reworked (Incomplete list):

--Pikachu (including Togedemaru)
--Octillery
--Sunkern
--Sunflora
--Noctowl
--Ledian
--Granbull
--Bellsprout
--Surskit
--Masquerain
--Tauros
--Miltank
--Diglett
--Swinub
--Sneasel
--Ninetails
--Arcanine
--Qwilfish
--Stuntank
--Gastly (Now standalone)
--Haunter line
--Bellsprout
--Oddish
--Lickitung
--Pelipper
--Psyduck
--Dewgong
--Grumpig
--Drifloon
--Mawile
--Sableye
--Eevee line

-*Pokemon in the same evolutionary line mentioned separately have diverging movesets from one another
+* Machop
+* Wooper
+* Sandshrew
+* Slowpoke
+* Tangela
+* Venonat
+* Slugma
+* Magby
+* Murkrow
+* Shuckle
+* Giraferig
+* Jynx
+* Porygon
+* Hitmons
+* Fossil species
+* Pineco (revise)
+* Growlithe (revise)

-## Matchup Changes
+## Type Matchup Changes

 ![Oops, didn't work](./images/type-chart.png "The Type Chart")

-## Typing Changes (Incomplete)
+## Species Typing Changes (Incomplete list?)

 Bulbasaur & Ivysaur: Mono Grass
 Charizard: Fire / Dragon
 Blastoise: Water / Steel
+Pidgey & Pidgeotto & Pidgeot: Mono Flying
+Hoothoot & Noctowl: Mono Flying
 Zubat & Golbat & Crobat: Dark / Flying
 Azurill & Marill & Azumarill: Mono Water
 Oddish & Gloom: Mono Grass